AS 91430 annotated exemplars

 This involves:

-• effectively presenting a map(s), statistical and visual data
+• effectively presenting spatial, statistical and visual data, using the correct geographic conventions and terminology

 • providing a detailed conclusion that relates to the aim

-• evaluating in detail the research process, and how this affect the validity of the research findings and/or conclusions.
+• evaluating in detail the research process, and how this affects the validity of the research findings and/or conclusions.

-This student has presented data as a layout which provides an effective overview of each research site (1).
+This student has presented data as a layout which uses the correct geographic conventions and provides an effective overview of each research site (1).
 The complete report included layouts for each of the sites, a map showing site locations and graphs that combined data for each site.

 The evaluation of the research process examines the main components of the process and suggests how the validity of the results could be affected (8).